On some orthogonalization schemes in Tensor Train format: Orthogonalization schemes

 \ignore{As stated at the beginning of Section~\ref{sec2}, , we take into account only the number of times we call the TT-round algorithm, which in this case is equal to $m$. we assume that each TT-vector $\ten{a}_i$ and $\ten{q}_i$ has as maximum TT-rank $r$ and $r_\delta$ respectively, while the mode sizes are all bounded by $n$.
-The call to the \texttt{TT-rounding} algorithm on $\ten{p}_i$ represents the most expensive step, which is estimates as $\bigO(dnr_i^3)$ where $r_i$ is equal to the maximum TT-rank of $\ten{p}_i$.
-At the $i$-th iteration the maximum TT-rank of $\ten{p}_i$ is bounded by $ir_\delta$ and the \texttt{TT-rounding} applied to $\ten{p}_i$ cost is $\bigO(dni^3r^3_\delta)$.
+The call to the \texttt{TT-round} algorithm on $\ten{p}_i$ represents the most expensive step, which is estimates as $\bigO(dnr_i^3)$ where $r_i$ is equal to the maximum TT-rank of $\ten{p}_i$.
+At the $i$-th iteration the maximum TT-rank of $\ten{p}_i$ is bounded by $ir_\delta$ and the \texttt{TT-round} applied to $\ten{p}_i$ cost is $\bigO(dni^3r^3_\delta)$.
 Since we repeat $m$ times the rounding operation, whose cost increases for $i\in\{1, \dots, m\}$, the total complexity of the TT-CGS algorithm is estimated as $\bigO(dnm^4r^3_\delta)$.}

-\\ In the classical matrix framework Classical Gram-Schmidt is known for suffering from loss of orthogonality in the computed basis, as discussed later on, cf.~\cite{Bjorck1967}.
-The \emph{Modified Gram-Schmidt} (MGS) algorithm introduces in the Classical Gram-Schmidt a tiny algorithmic change, which is sufficient to guarantee a generally better numerical orthogonality.
-Indeed, in TT-MGS we remove the projection along $\ten{q}_j$ of $\ten{p}_i$ and not of $\ten{a}_i$ for every $j\in\{1, \dots, i-1\}$, as we see comparing line~\ref{alg:CGS:l6} of Algorithm~\ref{alg:CGS} and~\ref{alg:MGS} respectively.
-This modification reduces the error propagation, improving the general stability of the algorithm both in the classical matrix and in the tensor case, as we discuss in Section~\ref{sec2:s4}.
-For the remaining steps, the two algorithms are exactly identical.\ignore{Therefore after removing from $\ten{p}_i$ its projection along $\ten{q}_j$ for $j\in\{1, \dots, i-1\}$, it is rounded with accuracy $\delta$ to prevent memory deficiency, normalized and added to the set $\set{Q} = \{\ten{q}_1, \dots, \ten{q}_i\}$.} Under the same assumptions stated previously to estimate the complexity, we conclude that TT-MGS computational complexity in TT-format is equal to TT-CGS one, given by $m$ \texttt{TT-rounding} calls.
+\\ In the classical matrix framework, Classical Gram-Schmidt is known to suffer from a loss of orthogonality in the computed basis, as discussed later on, cf.~\cite{Bjorck1967}.
+The \emph{Modified Gram-Schmidt} (MGS) algorithm introduces a small algorithmic change to Classical Gram-Schmidt, which guarantees better numerical orthogonality.
+In TT-MGS, we remove the projection of $\ten{p}_i$, rather than of $\ten{a}_i$, along $\ten{q}_j$ for every $j\in\{1, \dots, i-1\}$.
+This can be seen by comparing line~\ref{alg:CGS:l6} of Algorithm~\ref{alg:CGS} and~\ref{alg:MGS} respectively.
+This modification reduces error propagation, improving the algorithm's general stability in both the classical matrix and tensor cases, as we discussed in Section~\ref{sec2:s4}.
+The remaining steps of the two algorithms are identical.

-\ignore{the TT-MGS complexity cost is approximated by $\bigO(dnm^3r_\delta^3)$.
-Indeed the most expensive operation is still the \texttt{TT-rounding} in line~\ref{alg:MGS:l10}.
-Similarly to CGS, after performing $(i-1)$ subtractions on $\ten{p}_i$, its TT-ranks are bounded by $ir_\delta$ and as consequence the \texttt{TT-rounding} on $\ten{p}_i$ costs approximately $\bigO(dni^3r_\delta^3)$.
-The final cost of the entire TT-MGS algorithm is $\bigO(dnm^4r_\delta^3)$ as for TT-CGS.}